tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

 path1: /publishingapis.html
 ---

 Static site generators are a breed of website compilers that package up a group of files (usually written in Markdown) and make them into a website.
 There are more than 350 different static site generators.
 You can browse them at [staticgen.com](http://www.staticgen.com/).
+The most popular static site generator (based on number of downloads, usage, and community) is Jekyll, so I'll be focusing on Jekyll here.

 {% if site.target == "web" %}
 * TOC